Leakbang/Robust-FPS-Framework/README.md

  # Robust FPS Framework
  An optimized, robust FPS framework.

+ > ### Update: There are numerous physics and graphical limitations with Godot 3.
+This project is being ported to Godot 4.
+Check the Godot 4 branch for progress on the port.

  ## Idea
  The idea behind this project is to create a robust and flexible platform for developers to use to create a lively world with ease.